Key Messages from Ms. Alissar Chaker, Resident Representative of UNDP Cambodia

 Excellencies, ladies, and gentlemen:

-I would like to end with a big thank you to our partners, namely, the European Union, Japan, the Republic of Korea, Sweden, Germany, and the United Kingdom who joined forces with UNDP to promote the climate and clean energy agendas and I encourage all development partners, investors, and the private sector to join the journey and continue supporting Cambodia in its energy transition.
+In conclusion, I would like to end with a call to all development partners, investors, NGOs/CSOs, and the private sector to join the journey and continue together supporting Cambodia in its just energy transition.

 Thank you for your attention!